 Built to Love – Review

 Examples of products that people love include Apple iPods, Navistar’s LoneStar truck, Webkinz stuffed animals and KitchenAid Toasters and waffle makers.
-These products meet the functional needs of the customers and they elicit a positive emotion.
+These products meet the functional needs of the customers and they elicit positive emotions.
 Emotions help all of us to better capture our attention, to persuade us, and to help us remember

 We may have a compelling business strategy from an analytical perspective.
 Everything can seem rational and point to business success.
 Rational mindsets often forget the reality that emotional factors are also key.